Akrielz/vision_models_playground/README.md

 - `method`: List[Literal['conv', 'avg', 'linear']].
 The method of computing the projections of the Keys, Values and Queries.
 `conv` stand for convolutional normalized layer, followed by linear projection
-`avg` stands for average layer, followed by linear projection
+`avg` stands for average pool layer, followed by linear projection
 `linear` stands for linear projection.